 Read Ahead is a sophisticated tool designed to help you improve your sight-reading skills.
-In order to maximize its effectiveness we recommend the following approach:
+In order to reap the maximum benefit, we recommend the following approach:

 1. Find your level

 The Read Ahead curriculum is organized in progressively more difficult levels.
 Each level (except for the preparatory level) has 3 sections A, B, or C which also get mildly more difficult.
 Each section has 12 days worth of exercises to practice.
 The first 2 days of every section are unlocked and free to try.
 Try the first day of different levels until you find one that challenges you but is manageable.
 If you can’t play the exercises at 80% or higher of the recommended tempo with reasonable accuracy try an easier level.
 You may also choose to start mid-level in section B or C. You can purchase sections separately in the store, but you get a discounted price for buying a complete level.

 Most people learn better with a goal.
 Once you have found your starting point you should work linearly through each day in the section.
 We recommend setting your goal before you complete your first day so it can count towards your first trophy.
 Practice days that are completed without setting up a goal will not count towards a future goal.
 If you have already completed several days without setting up a goal, you can use the reset button on the settings page to reset all progress in the app.
 Any purchases you’ve made will stay unlocked but all progress will be deleted.

 Setting the goal is simple.
 The goal is to commit to completing 2-6 days of Read Ahead exercises a week.
 Three or four days is a good starting point.
 It takes around 7-10 minutes to complete a day.
 If you complete your weekly goal, you will be awarded a trophy.
 Completing more days (up to 6) in a week, will get you a fancier trophy.
 You will need to choose when your goal expires and how many days you are going to complete.
 If you are taking weekly lessons, we recommend setting your goal to expire at the time of your lesson.